tendermint/tendermint/docs/specification/new-spec/p2p/peer.md

 # Tendermint Peers

-This document explains how Tendermint Peers are identified, how they connect to one another, and how other peers are found.
+This document explains how Tendermint Peers are identified and how they connect to one another.

+For details on peer discovery, see the [peer exchange (PEX) reactor doc](pex.md).

 ## Peer Identity